pixeljava/tic-tac-toe/README.md

 Any modern web browser should do!

 ### Deploying / Publishing
-Download or fork and open tic-tac-toe in your browser.
+Download or fork and open tic-tac-toe.html in your browser.
 It's that simple.

 ## Licensing
 GNU General Public License v3.0